fenglui/painting-landscapes-with-the-body/outline/06-step4-gif-brewery.md

 # Step 4: Video Creation using GIF Brewery
-Notes: Use this tool if the Video Export option in the Step 3 fails and you end up exporting images instead.
+Notes: Use this tool if the Video Export option in Step 3 fails and you end up exporting images instead.
 Also, there are many, many other tools available for this kind of task--this is just a suggestion!
 1. Launch GIF Brewery
 2. From the Start Screen or File menu, choose Stitch Images and Video
 3. Click the “+” button